 Sweet and salty, these Cashew Blondies are sure to fit everyone's tastes.
 If you're not a fan of cashews, you can swap them out for your favorite nuts.

-These blondies are from Sweet and Easy Vegan* by Robin Asbell.
 I was originally attracted to this recipe due to the sprinkling of coarse salt over the top.
-As someone without much of a sweet tooth, but with a penchant for salt, I knew that this would send this treat over the top for me, and indeed, it did!
-My family enjoyed this quite a bit, too, proof being that it was practically inhaled shortly after coming out of the oven.
+As someone without much of a sweet tooth—but with a penchant for salt—I knew that this would send this treat over the top for me, and indeed, it did!
+My family enjoyed these blondies quite a bit, too, considering that they were practically inhaled shortly after coming out of the oven.

 - 2 cups whole-wheat pastry flour

-- 1/2 cup palm sugar paste, granular palm sugar, or Sucanat
+- ½ cup palm sugar paste or granular palm sugar or Sucanat

 - 1 tsp rice vinegar